Union Square station (Somerville): Redevelopment

 The coming of the station provided an opportunity for the city to redevelop Union Square and surrounding areas.
 A 2009 rezoning designated commercial corridors and transit-oriented development sites; a 2012 revitalization plan led to the selection of a master developer for the area.
 As with the GLX as a whole, the Union Square redevelopment has been criticized by local advocates for its potential to cause gentrification and community displacement.
 A 2014 study found that the areas around Union Square and East Somerville stations were expected to have the highest rent increases – up to 67% in some instances.

-The USQ mixed-use development in Union Square, which is primarily replacing light industrial buildings, is intended as an anti-gentrification measure by increasing housing supply and subsidizing nearby households and businesses at risk of displacement.
+The USQ mixed-use development in Union Square, which primarily replaced light industrial buildings, was intended as an anti-gentrification measure by increasing housing supply and subsidizing nearby households and businesses at risk of displacement.
 Still, by late 2014, both residential and commercial rents were rising more than typical in Union Square.
 In November 2019, the USQ developer, US2, agreed to fund an elevator connecting the station to the Prospect Street bridge.
-The first new buildings adjacent to the station broke ground in 2021 and are expected to be completed in 2022–23.
+The first new buildings adjacent to the station broke ground in 2021 and were expected to be completed in 2022–23.